MechanicalRock/mechanicalrock.github.io/_posts/2020-06-11-trusted-web-activities.md

 ### Testing the app

-The downloaded APK can now be directly installed on an Android device for testing.
+In the previous section we generated an APK.
+We recommend testing the package on an Android device before publishing it to the Play Store to catch any issues before it can impact your users.
+This section outlines the steps for doing that.

+The APK file downloaded in the previous section is install-able on any Android device, but first we need to transfer it.

-There are many ways to transfer the file to a device such as storing it somewhere in the cloud, or plugging your device into a laptop or desktop to transfer.
+There are many ways to transfer the file to the device.
+You could store it in the cloud, or plug your device into a laptop.
 Feel free to use your preferred method.

-Open the APK file on a device to start the install.
+Open the APK file on the device to start the install.

 ![pwa_apk_install](/img/pwa_apk_install.png)